ARMmbed/mbed-client/docs/Introduction.md

 The reconnection logic handles the following:

  - Reconnection towards mDS; establishing the network connection and re-registration to mDS.
  - CoAP message resending logic.
-More information about resending in [CoAP specification](https://tools.ietf.org/html/rfc7252#section-4.8).
+More information about resending in the [CoAP specification](https://tools.ietf.org/html/rfc7252#section-4.8).

 There are two parameters in the reconnection logic, both configurable by the application: